arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 BLEUnsignedCharCharacteristic voltageLevelChar("2101", BLERead | BLENotify);

 const int TERMINAL = A0;
+const long interval = 200; // Delay interval in ms for voltage reading and LED blinking

+BLEDevice central;

 /**
   Read voltage level from an analog input terminal of an Opta device,